software-mansion/react-native-reanimated/.github/ISSUE_TEMPLATE/---feature-request-v2.md

 ---
-name: "\U0001F4A1 Feature request"
+name: "\U0001F4A1 Feature request (Reanimated v2)"
-about: Show us how to improve Reanimated
+about: Show us how to improve Reanimated v2
 title: ''
-labels: "\U0001F4A1 Feature request"
+labels: "\U0001F4A1 Feature request, Reanimated2"
 assignees: ''
 ---